 In the above example, it does not matter that Sarah was caught before she could return the dice to the craps table or that no one won money from the dice.
 Merely her act of altering the dice is sufficient to invite prosecution.

-Finally, NRS 465.085 prohibits people from instructing others how to cheat using gaming devices “with the knowledge or intent” that the information may be used to break the law.
-It makes no difference if the people giving instruction never physically altered the gambling equipment themselves.1
+Finally, NRS 465.085 prohibits you from instructing others how to cheat using gaming devices “with the knowledge or intent” that the information may be used to break the law.
+It makes no difference if you never physically altered the gambling equipment yourself.1

 2. Penalties